Due to the current public-health situation regarding COVID-19, the 2020 Coastal Bird Banding Event has been canceled.

 2020 Featured Artist

-Timothy Joe is a self taught artist and instructor whose art reflects his deep roots to the Alabama Black Belt region.
-His art is fueled by the sense of preserving the rural landscape and scenery, which includes bird life.
+Come for the birds, stay for the live art demonstrations with Alabama-born en plein air painter Timothy Joe.
+Timothy is a self-taught artist and instructor whose art reflects his deep roots in the Alabama Black Belt region.
+His art is fueled by the sense of need to preserve rural landscape and scenery, including bird life.
+Prints available for sale on site.